-The most striking drawback is the inability to draw any uniqueness conclusion: the obtained actual solution $f$ is unreservedly not unique.
-The reason is that asymptotic expansions cannot detect the so-called exponential corrections (i.e., analytic functions with zero asymptotic expansions) and the classical techniques underpinning the Asymptotic Existence Theorem are ill-adapted to the recovery of such exponential corrections.
-This situation is only made worse by the fact that the classical techniques provide little control on the size of the sectorial domain of definition of the obtained actual solution $f$ (e.g., see the remark in \cite[p.144]{MR0460820}, immediately following Theorem 26.1), rendering it virtually impossible to describe the set of all possible such actual solutions in any reasonable manner.
+A function $\tilde{f}$ always exists if the opening angle of $S$ is not too large.
+However, it is inherently highly nonunique, because asymptotic expansions (especially in the sense of Poincaré) cannot detect the so-called exponential corrections (i.e., analytic functions with zero asymptotic expansions).
+The solution $g$ is highly dependent on the chosen function $\tilde{f}$, hence so is the resulting exact perturbative solution $f$.
+Consequently, the solution $f$ is also inherently nonunique and largely non-constructive.
+Therefore, the \textit{Perturbative Existence Theorem is an existence result only}.
+The situation is only made worse by the fact that there is little to no control on the size of the opening angle of the sector $S' \subset S$ (e.g., see the remark in \cite[p.144]{MR0460820}, immediately following Theorem 26.1), rendering it virtually impossible to describe the set of all possible exact perturbative solutions in any reasonable manner.

-We reverberate the opinion of Ramis and Sibuya \cite{MR991416} that in the theory of complex-analytic differential equations (with or without a complex perturbation parameter), the more appropriate notion of asymptotic expansions is Gevrey asymptotics rather than the more classical theory in the sense of Poincaré.
-The aforementioned work of Ramis and Sibuya is in connection with solutions of complex-analytic differential equations near an irregular singularity, but the same point of view is apparent in other related subjects including (to only cite a few) the works of Écalle on resurgent functions \cite{EcalleCinqApplications,zbMATH03971144} and of Malgrange, Martinet, and Ramis on analytic diffeomorphisms \cite{MR689526,MR740592}.
-In the present context of singular perturbation theory, this point of view is especially reinforced by the abundant success of the exact WKB method \cite{MR729194, MR819680, MR2074707, MR2182990, MR3003931, MR3280000, MY210623112236}.

-\paragraph{Overview of the Main Result.} Let us first give a brief account of what is achieved in this paper without delving into too much detail or generality.
-Following this discussion, we will state our main result (\autoref{211211131327}) in full.